 This became a legendary phrase through a campaign that involved powerful women as brand ambassadors.
 Jane Fonda and Freida Pinto – enough said.

-This slogan is so good that it managed to stick around since the 1950s.
 It just shows that when a slogan is really good, trends can do nothing against it.

 The philosophy behind slogans hasn’t changed.
 Just make it simple and catchy, and you’ll be good for decades.